sebnitu/BaseWeb/docs/docs/blocks/off-canvas.md

   </div>
 </div>

-If you're looking to add a close trigger for off-canvas content, all you need is a button with the `.oc-trigger` class and to omit the `data-target` attribute.
-You can optionally use the `.button` class and `.close` button modifier for a stylized <code>&times;</code> trigger.
+If you're looking to add a close trigger for off-canvas content, simply create a button with the `.oc-trigger` class and omit the `data-target` attribute.
+You can optionally use the `.button` class and `.close` modifier for a stylized <code>&times;</code> trigger.

 ```html
 <button class="oc-trigger close">&times;</button>